The Lending and Secured Finance Review: France

 iv Recognition of foreign judgments

-Decisions by European courts against a debtor are normally enforceable before French courts in accordance with Council Regulation (EC) No. 44/2001, dated 22 December 2000.
+Decisions by European Union courts against a debtor are normally enforceable before French courts in accordance with Regulation (EU) No. 1215/2012 of the European Parliament and of the Council of 12 December 2012 on jurisdiction and the recognition and enforcement of judgments in civil and commercial matters.

-For non-European countries and in the absence of a bilateral agreement between France and the country where the judicial decision has been rendered, recognition is subject to the conditions required for exequatur:21 the foreign court must have jurisdiction over the case in accordance with French rules of private international law; and the decision must not contravene French international public policy rules or be tainted with fraud, and must not conflict with any proceedings or decisions having the same subject matter as a French judgment.
+For non-European countries and in the absence of a bilateral agreement between France and the country where the judicial decision has been rendered, recognition of final decisions is subject to the conditions required for exequatur21 as follows:

 Transfers of existing loan participations between existing and new lenders are mostly effected through assignments of receivables or through sub-participations.
 The assignment must be in writing or it will be declared void and needs to be notified to or acknowledged by the debtor to be enforceable regarding the debtor.
 The securities provided by the assignor will remain enforceable.